gpdowney/lightweightLSAT/pages/reason/conditionals.md

 {% endcapture %}
 {% include details.html %}

-## How you use your Diagram changes depending on the Q Species.
+## How you use your Diagram changes depending on the question Species.

-### JUSTIFY Qs {#justifydiagram}
+### JUSTIFY Questions {#justifydiagram}

-In a JUSTIFY Q, diagram to find the Gap.
+In a JUSTIFY question, diagram to find the Gap.

-This strategy also works on DEPENDS Qs with Conditional logic.
+This strategy also works on DEPENDS questions with Conditional logic.

 There are two types of Gaps.